ajasnizam/ajasnizam/README.md

 ---

 ### ⚡ Fun Fact
-> I turn ideas into projects and keep learning every day 🚀
+> Breaking, learning, and rebuilding — that’s how I grow in tech 🔐